-The use of fluoroscopy (a special type of X-ray, similar to an X-ray "movie") assists the doctor in the location of blockages in the coronary arteries as the contrast dye moves through the arteries.
+The use of fluoroscopy (a special type of X-ray that's like an X-ray "movie") helps the doctor find the blockages in the coronary arteries as a contrast dye moves through the arteries.

 The doctor may determine that another type of procedure is necessary.
 This may include the use of atherectomy (removal of plaque) at the site of the narrowing of the artery.
 In atherectomy, there may be tiny blades on a balloon or a rotating tip at the end of the catheter.
 When the catheter reaches the narrowed spot in the artery, the plaque is broken up or cut away to open the artery.

-Coronary stents are now almost universally used in PCI procedures, often following balloon angioplasty, which opens the narrowed artery and facilitates stent placement.
-A stent is a tiny, expandable metal coil that is inserted into the newly-opened area of the artery to help keep the artery from narrowing or closing again.
+Coronary stents are now used in nearly all angioplasty procedures.
+A stent is a tiny, expandable metal mesh coil that is put into the newly-opened area of the artery to help keep the artery from narrowing or closing again.

 Once the stent has been placed, tissue will begin to form over it within a few days after the procedure.
-The stent will be completely covered by tissue within a month or so.
-It is necessary to take medications, such as aspirin, clopidogrel (Plavix), prasugrel (Effient), or ticagrelor (Brilinta), which decrease the "stickiness" of platelets (special blood cells that clump together to stop bleeding), in order to prevent blood clots from forming inside the stent.
-Your doctor will provide specific instructions regarding which medications need to be taken and for how long.
+The stent will be completely covered by scar tissue within a month or so.
+Medication must be taken to decrease the "stickiness" of platelets (special blood cells that clump together to stop bleeding), to keep blood clots from forming inside the stent.
+Your doctor will give specific instructions on which medications need to be taken and for how long.

-If scar tissue does form inside the stent, a repeat procedure may be performed, either with balloon angioplasty or with a second stent, or occasionally with local radiation therapy (called brachytherapy) may be used to clear the scarred area and open up the vessel.
+If scar tissue does form inside the stent, a repeat procedure may be needed, either with balloon angioplasty or with a second stent.
+In some cases, radiation therapy may be given through a catheter placed near the scar tissue to stop the growth of scar tissue and open up the vessel.

-PCI is performed to restore coronary artery blood flow when the narrowed artery is in a location that can be reached in this manner.
-Not all coronary artery disease can be treated with PCI.
-Your doctor will decide the best treatment of your CAD based on your individual circumstances.
+Angioplasty is done to restore coronary artery blood flow when the narrowed artery is in a location that can be reached in this manner.
+Not all coronary artery disease (CAD) can be treated with angioplasty.
+Your doctor will decide the best way to treat your CAD based on your circumstances.

-Possible risks associated with PCI, stenting, atherectomy, and related procedures, but are not limited to, the following:
+Possible risks associated with angioplasty, stenting, atherectomy, and related procedures include, but are not limited to:

-Bleeding at the catheter insertion site (usually the groin, the wrist, or the arm)
+Bleeding at the site where the catheter is put into the body (usually the groin, wrist, or arm)

-Blood clot or damage to the blood vessel at the insertion site
+Blood clot or damage to the blood vessel from the catheter

 Infection at the catheter insertion site